GA-KEOHAN/seir-flex-carina/src/course-materials/frontend-fundamentals/week-4/day-3/index.md

 #### Lesson Recordings

-All lesson recordings can be found [here](https://git.generalassemb.ly/SEIR-Jedi/orientation/wiki/Class-Schedule) on the class wiki.
+All lesson recordings can be found in the recordings slack channel